freitagfelipe/dfm/README.md

 $ dfm --version
 ```

-## How to install with Linux package manager

-- ...

-## How to install with cargo

-- ...

-## How to manually install
+## How to install

-- ...
+- You can install DFM on your computer with cargo just typing ```cargo install dfm```.
+If you do not have cargo in your computer you can just follow this Rust [installation guide](https://www.rust-lang.org/tools/install).

 ## Troubleshooting

-- If after the installation you can not execute DFM correctly you can just open an issue and I will try to help.
+- If after the installation you can not execute DFM correctly in your terminal you can just open an issue and I will try to help.

 ## Uninstalling DFM

-- ...
+- Just type ```cargo uninstall dfm```.